prajeeshag/xcdo/README.md

 **XCDO** is a Python-based command-line tool built around [Xarray](https://docs.xarray.dev/en/stable/).
 It provides a collection of operators for working with datasets such as NetCDF, GRIB, and Zarr, using a familiar [CDO](https://code.mpimet.mpg.de/projects/cdo/)-style interface.
 With the help of Python’s type annotations, creating new operators becomes effortless, making it easy to extend the tool with simple functions and build reusable, organised analysis workflows.

-## Why XCDO?
-Why build another CDO-style tool—even if it won’t be as fast as the original CDO?
-Because XCDO offers a different kind of power:

-- **Simple Python functions**.
-If you know Python, you can create new operators instantly.
-This opens the door for real community-driven development.
-- **Automatic help and documentation**.
-XCDO automatically generates help and documentation for your operators, making it easy to share and reuse them.
-- **CLI and Library**.
-As these operators are Python functions, it can be called from Python scripts as well.
-- **Custom operators**.
-Drop a Python function into a file and call it like any other XCDO operator.
-This keeps your analysis workflows clean, modular, and easy to reuse.
-- **Zarr support**.
-Since XCDO builds on Xarray, it naturally supports modern formats like Zarr, which CDO doesn’t handle yet.
-- **CDO integration**.
-When you need the performance of CDO, you can call it directly with the “-cdo” operator and combine it with XCDO or custom operators in one chain.

-With community support, XCDO can grow into a unified library of reusable and well-structured tools for climate and weather analysis.

 ## Installation
 ```bash
 $ pip install xcdo